torsday/notebook/design/solid.md

 # SOLID Principles

-A mnemonic acronym basic principles of object-oriented programming and design.
+A mnemonic acronym for principles of OOP.

 -   **S**ingle Responsibility
 -   **O**pen/closed